BlauBaron/IntelWifiPort/README.md

 ## Driver Status
 Initial Commit of BSD code.
+(SEE Wiki For More Details).
-I will be working on this project over the week end
+I will be working on this project over week ends.
+It has low importance for me right now.

 ## Credits